What do you do if you have a ‘less than perfect’ relationship with a client?

 He had been an adviser to a wealthy married couple for several years and his view of the relationship was that it was not working well for him or the clients.

 For one thing the clients worked with several advisers, not being comfortable to work with just the one.
-Another was that the husband in the relationship was always carping about charges and voicing that he thought he was paying too much.
+Another was that the husband in the relationship was always carping about fees and saying he thought they were paying too much.
 The tone of their meetings always seemed to be a little tense.

 On hearing this my question was, ‘What do you ultimately want for your clients?’

 The adviser said he wanted his clients to be happy.
-He wanted them to feel like they were getting great value from the relationship and he wanted the relationship to be open and honest.
+He wanted them to feel like they were getting great value from the relationship and have open and honest dialogue.

 The honesty conversation

-A conversation I have with new clients is the honesty conversation.
+A conversation I have found it invaluable to have with clients is the honesty conversation.
 I ask that they be completely honest with me and not hold back.
-This includes speaking about their life, what they want and what stops them.
-I ask them to be honest about what they are getting from our relationship because this will help us to create the most value from it.
+This includes the value they feel they are receiving and if they are not happy then we must have an open conversation about it.

-I also ask their permission for me to be open and honest with them about what I see.
+The other side of the same coin is that I ask their permission for me to be open and honest with them about what I see.
 I add that I am not always right and that I am completely happy for them to challenge anything I might say.

-I asked the adviser if he was willing to go and have an open conversation with this couple and if he was willing to walk away from the relationship if this was the best thing for the client.
+I asked the adviser if he was willing to go and have an honest conversation with this couple.
+Also, whether he was willing to walk away from the relationship if this was the best thing for the client.

 He said he was.

-They then got back in touch and said they valued their relationship with him and wanted to continue.
-The husband stopped carping about fees.
+The clients got back in touch and said they valued their relationship with him and wanted to continue.
+The husband was happy with the fees and agreed to stop bringing the subject up.

 Truth is, it could have gone the other way but if this had been the best thing for the client then where is the problem?